 Well, she wouldn't lie to you, but she's too fucking stupid to be able to analyze it and tell you why it's bad for you.

-And so she pimps the guy because he's she thinks he's a harmless old fellow that needs the money.
+And so she pimps the guy because she thinks he's a harmless old fellow that needs the money.

 Anyway, okay, so what can you do?